kozistr/Awesome-GANs/SAGAN/readme.md

 ## Architecture Networks

-* Same with the SAGAN paper.
+* similar with the SAGAN paper.

+* use *batch norm* instead of *conditional batch norm* referred in SAGAN paper.

 > (even using image size 64, additional memory is needed :(.
 Over GTX 1080 is recommended!)